ds5110/ohdsi-fall24/docs/README.md

 ### 2. Append Aphasia Diagnosis

-Rob Cavanaugh, our stakeholder, is a trained clinical speech language pathologist and has an interest in patients diagnosed with aphasia, a language disorder, after a stroke incident.
+Rob Cavanaugh, our stakeholder, is a trained clinical speech language pathologist and has an interest in patients diagnosed with aphasia, a language disorder, after their initial stroke incidents.
 The query creates an aphasia column, which allows us separate out those with and without aphasia when needed.

 <img src="../figs/aphasia_dist.png" width=500>